A weekend getaway in LaGrange will surprise you; it's filled with experiences – a cute downtown, history, outdoor recreation, food, and relaxation.

 There are lots of choices for places to lay your head in LaGrange.
 The newest offering is the Courtyard Marriot, located right on the historic downtown square.
 Modern accommodations (with plenty of plugs for all your electronics!), flexible spaces that allow for intimate conversation or meeting new friends, and a sleek modern look and vibe make this one of the top places to stay.
 Choose a King room that looks directly over the Marquis de Lafayette fountain for a birds-eye view of downtown.

 Wingate by Wyndham offers a great value for couples or families.
-With an outdoor pool, comfortable beds, and plenty of plugs, it is a great choice, and close to everything!
+With an outdoor pool, comfortable beds, and plenty of outlets to keep your electronics connected and charged, it is a great choice, and close to everything!
 There is a plethora of vacation rentals throughout Troup County.

 For a get back to nature weekend, why not try a vacation rental on West Point Lake?
 In the summer there is no better day than one spent on or near the lake, swimming, boating or just hiking.